 “Wonderful,” Íde muttered.

-Maebhe thought about the stories she’d been told growing up— stories about orinians disappearing into the forest, never to return, about monsters the size of houses and dark magics that crept into your soul and changed you.
+Maebhe thought about the stories she’d been told growing up— stories about orinians vanishing in the forest, about monsters the size of houses and dark magics that seized your soul and changed you into something unrecognizable.

 “Well, we’ve got to get going at some point,” Kieran said, then straightened his shoulders and marched into the forest.
 The others watched him go.